Institute for Human Development

 Our Work:

-- Impacts people at all life stages- individually and socially
+- Impacts people at all life stages – individually and socially

-Vision: People with disabilities fully participate in all life experiences
+Vision: People with disabilities fully participate in all life experiences.

-Mission: Promote full inclusion by advancing attitudes that value persons with disabilities and enhancing access to all aspects of the human experience
+Mission: Promote full inclusion by advancing attitudes that value persons with disabilities and enhancing access to all aspects of the human experience.

-Senator Harkin
+Senator Tom Harkin

-Latest News, Articles, and of Interest
+News and Articles of Interest

 “Living the Dream,” a profile of IHD Professor for Disability Studies Matthew Wangeman written by Andrew Faught, has been awarded the 2021 Circle of Excellence by the Council for Advancement and Support of Education.
 One nominator described Professor Wangeman as “father, scholar, and disability studies lecturer who is himself a member of the disabled community,” and commended the article for its insightful look at the hardships faced by people with disabilities as well as the accompanying photo essay, which conveys “not just the details of Matthew’s daily life but also his sheer joy of living.”

-Parents, family members, or professionals in the field, do you NEED Information on an AAC Evaluation?
+Parents, family members, or professionals in the field, do you need information on an AAC Evaluation?
 Go to the NAU AAC Evaluation Page for program and contact information.